Doomlazer/SQ4CDBirdyEggRestoration/README.md

 # SQ4CDBirdyEggRestore

-## version 0.7

 Restores both software store easter eggs in the CD version of SQ4.
 Also fixes the Floppy version lockup when both eggs are executed at the same time.

-Added 615.* in version 0.6 to restore Ulence Flats Easter Egg.
+Version 0.6: Added Ulence Flats Easter Egg.

-Added 502.v56 in version 0.7 to fix KeyPad graphical issue.
+Version 0.7: Added fix KeyPad graphical issue.

 ## INSTALLATION